 Sometimes issues arise because of your ISP (internet service provider).
 It’s rare, but it does happen.
 To rule this out, try visiting your site through another ISP, such as at work, school, the library, or a local restaurant that offers free internet.

-Of course, if you have edited the 2012 theme files, you may still have problems.
+Of course, if you have edited the default theme files, you may still have problems.
 See “Reinstall Your Theme”, next.

 Reinstall your Theme

 If you have edited your theme files, you may have introduced faulty code or removed something that the theme or WordPress needs to function correctly.
 Reinstall your theme via FTP to rule this out.